-When the 483 biblical years or 173,880 days are converted from the biblical calendar into the Gregorian calendar, all three documents conclude that the days correspond to 476 Gregorian years plus some additional days.
+When the 483 biblical years or 173,880 days are converted from the biblical calendar into the solar calendar calendar, all three documents conclude that the days correspond to 476 years plus some additional days.

 The Coming Prince states that the additional days are 24 days.
-Consequently, Sir Robert Anderson concludes that Daniel’s prophecy of 483 biblical years is 476 years and 24 days in the Gregorian calendar.
+Consequently, Sir Robert Anderson concludes that Daniel’s prophecy of 483 biblical years is 476 years and 24 days in the Julian calendar.

 In The Chronological Aspects of the Life of Christ, Harold Hoehner concludes that the additional number of days is 25 days.
 Professor Hoehner assumed 365.24219879 days per solar year in the Gregorian calendar for his calculation.
 His estimate of the number of days in the Gregorian calendar is closer to the solar calendar than that used by Sir Robert Anderson.
 Consequently, his estimate is more accurate and equals 476 years and 25 days.

-In Prophecy of Daniels’ 70 Weeks, we increased the precision of the number days in the solar year or tropical year to 365.242190419 days.
-Therefore, the timeline from the start to the end date is 476 years plus 24.717 days in the Gregorian calendar.
+In Prophecy of Daniel’s 70 Weeks, we increased the precision of the number of days in the solar year or tropical year to 365.242190419 days.
+Therefore, the timeline from the start to the end date is 476 years plus 24.7 days in the Gregorian calendar.

 In short, all three calculations are within one day of each other.
 The differences are inconsequential over a 476 year period.

-The Coming Prince, The Chronological Aspects of the Life of Christ and Prophecy of Daniels’ 70 Weeks all understand that the start date begins with Artaxerxes’ Decree to “restore and rebuild Jerusalem.”
+The Coming Prince, The Chronological Aspects of the Life of Christ and Prophecy of Daniel’s 70 Weeks all understand that the start date begins with Artaxerxes’ Decree to “restore and rebuild Jerusalem.”
 Nehemiah 2:1-8 states that the decree occurred in the twentieth year of the king’s reign.
 However the documents disagree about the actual calendar date of the decree.
-In The Coming Prince, Sir Robert Anderson states that the date is March 14, 445 B.C.
-Consequently, when he adds 476 years and 24 days he concludes that the end date is Nisan 14 or April 6, A.D.
-32 in the Gregorian calendar.
-The end date is wrong since Jesus could not have died in the year 32 A.D..
+In The Coming Prince, Sir Robert Anderson states that the start date is 14 March 445 B.C.
+He is off by one year which resulted in a one year shift in his end date calculation.

-Prophecy of Daniels’ 70 Weeks states that 1 Nisan 444 B.C. is the start date of the prophecy and demonstrates that 1 Nisan 444 B.C.. was not a leap year, as is assumed by modern Hebrew computerized calendars.
-Consequently, modern Hebrew computerized calculations incorrectly assumes that a leap month or the intercalary month of Adar 2 was inserted before 1 Nisan 444 B.C.
-This shifts the calendar by 29 days.
-Thus Hebrew calendar calculations need to be manually corrected by removing Adar 2 .
-When Adar 2 is removed from the computerized calculations, the calendar will shift backward 29 days.
+John Calahan states in Prophecy of Daniel’s 70 Weeks that 1 Nisan 444 B.C. is the start date of the prophecy and demonstrates that 1 Nisan 444 B.C. was not a leap year as is assumed by modern Hebrew computerized calendars.
+Consequently, modern Hebrew computerized calculations incorrectly assume that the leap month or the intercalary month of Adar II was inserted before 1 Nisan 444 B.C.
+This shifts the calendar by 29 days (see discussion near the conclusion of Prophecy of Daniel’s 70 Weeks).
+Thus Hebrew calendar calculations need to be manually corrected by removing Adar II .
+When Adar II is removed from the computerized calculations, the calendar will shift backward 29 days.
 That is, 1 Nisan 444 B.C. shifts backward 29 days.

-Next we add 24.7 days and arrive at March 24, A.D.
-33 in the Gregorian calendar, or Nisan 6 in the Jewish year of 3793.
+Next, 24.7 days are added to 27 February, A.D.
+33 which results in an end date of 24 March, A.D.
+33 in the Gregorian calendar, or 6 Nisan in the Jewish year of 3793..
 Note the month of February in A.D.
 33 has only 28 days.
-The date of Nisan 6, 3793 corresponds to the Thursday or one week before Jesus’ Triumphal Entry into Jerusalem which occurred on Monday, Nisan 10.
-Nisan 6 may correspond to the day the Chief Priest and Pharisees finally gave orders to report Jesus to them so that they could murder Him (John 11:47-53, 57).
+The date of 6 Nisan, 3793 corresponds to the Thursday before Jesus’ Triumphal Entry into Jerusalem which occurred on Monday, 10 Nisan.
+It is also seven days before Jesus was betrayed by Judas.
+6 Nisan corresponds to the day after Jesus arrives in Jerusalem from His trip into Perea.